To be a Divine Will Missionary of Mercy Street Walker is to strive to do the following each day (as much as the duties of State in Life permit):

 - If asked for money (it is important to have none on you), simply respond “I do not have any money to give you, but could I give you what I do have?” and hand him or her an evangelization card, and remain willing to engage in whatever conversation follows

-It is important to be well dressed in formal attire for the mission walks.
+It is important to be well dressed for the mission walks.
 This is first and foremost called for because of the respect due to Holy Mass, but it is also important so that those to whom we minister know that we take this seriously; more seriously than a job interview, which no one would go to informally.
 Being formally dressed also draws attention to you; which is certainly not the end we desire in itself, but it does help us to make eye contact with people on the streets, which serves as a very important connection.
 Formal dress is so rare on these streets that this will truly serve almost as a type of religious habit.

 - A formal hat with a brim on it is very helpful.
 It is important to, as much as possible, remain in a state of recollection and prayer.
 In this regard, it is helpful to say your prayers with head tilted slightly down; this allows the brim of the hat to block most of your face from oncoming pedestrian traffic until the opportune time (several steps away from them) when you can lift your head up, make eye contact, and offer your “God bless you.”